MikeyBurkman/eggnog/README.md

   - Files list their dependency information at the top of every file.
 Another file in another part of the app might import 'utils.logger'.
   - Most files only need to follow a convention to work with eggnog, and do not require any extra dependencies of their own.
 (In this way, you are not locked in to the eggnog tool for loading files.)
   - eggnog detects circular dependencies immediately
+  - eggnog allows for some simple scoping of modules
   - eggnog allows you to print dependency graphs to the console

 ### What does eggnog NOT do?